AndersDeath/diary2/000-current.md

 # 12 February - Sunday - Yerevan - 136 day immigration

 We were in two new places today.
+The first one is ground zero cafe.
+It's something like